IcHiGo-KuRoSaKiI/llm_factory/README.md

 # LLM Factory: Unified LLM & Document Parsing API

-LLM Factory is a modular Python framework for interacting with Large Language Models (LLMs) from multiple providers (Azure OpenAI, OpenAI, Groq, etc.) and for parsing documents (PDF, DOCX, PPTX) using a unified interface.
+LLM Factory is a modular Python framework for interacting with Large Language Models (LLMs) from multiple providers (Azure OpenAI, OpenAI, Groq, **OpenRouter**, LMStudio, Ollama) and for parsing documents (PDF, DOCX, PPTX) using a unified interface.

 ---